-As an alternative to using PoE power, you can supply +12 VDC at 1000 mA into the terminal block.
+Note As an alternative to using PoE power, you can supply +8 to +12VDC @ 1000mA Regulated Power Supply into the terminal block.

-Equipment Hazard: Contacts 1 and 2 on the J3 terminal block are only for powering the Intercom from a non-PoE +12VDC power source as an alternative to Network PoE power.
+Equipment Hazard: Contacts 1 and 2 on the J3 terminal block are only for powering the Intercom from a non-PoE 12VDC power source as an alternative to Network PoE power.
 Use of these contacts for any other purpose will damage the Intercom and void the product warranty.